yashcrest/Reminders_app/README.md

 ## Future Scope

-*A log in screen will be implemented for users to login and view their personal reminders*
+- A log in screen will be implemented for users to login and view their personal reminders.
+- Date and time functionality to be added.

 ## Author